What is the Off-Balance Sheet?

 - Using rented machinery retains the liquidity position of the company, whereas any damages or accidental incidents might lead to an increase in maintenance costs.

 - The management should clear the usage of machinery before the particularly fixed assets are used.
 Some other companies bear the ownership of the fixed asset, and they decide the extent of its usage.

 - The actual liability of the company is actually much more compared to what it has shown to the shareholders, creditors, and other third parties associated with the company.

-- Off-Balance sheet and OBS financing are allowed under the GAAP, whereas the company has to maintain certain specific rules as prescribed by GAAP.
+- Off-Balance sheet and OBS financing are allowed under the GAAPGAAPGenerally accepted accounting principles (GAAP) are the minimum standards and uniform guidelines for the accounting and reporting.
+These standards prohibit firms from engaging in unethical business activities and enable for a more accurate comparison of financial reports to investors., whereas the company has to maintain certain specific rules as prescribed by GAAP.

 - Due to the present uncertainty surrounded by the credit markets, the rentals could be sky high, and off-balance-sheet financing can lead to higher costs.

 - The current picture of the company is not visible unless the off-balance sheet items are taken into account in a detailed manner.
 It might lead to certain ambiguity among the shareholders and third parties.

 Changes in the Off-Balance Sheet

 This article has been a guide to what is Off-Balance Sheet and its definition?
 Here we discuss examples of Off-Balance Sheet (OBS) along with its advantages and disadvantages.
 You can learn more about accounting from the following articles –